Maurice Wilkes: Awards, honours and leadership

 Wilkes received a number of distinctions: he was a Knight Bachelor, Distinguished Fellow of the British Computer Society, a Fellow of the Royal Academy of Engineering and a Fellow of the Royal Society.

 Wilkes was a founder member of the British Computer Society (BCS) and its first president (1957–1960).
 He received the Turing Award in 1967, with the following citation: "Professor Wilkes is best known as the builder and designer of the EDSAC, the first computer with an internally stored program.
 Built in 1949, the EDSAC used a mercury delay-line memory.
 He is also known as the author, with David Wheeler and Stanley Gill, of a volume on Preparation of Programs for Electronic Digital Computers in 1951, in which program libraries were effectively introduced."
 In 1968 he received the Harry H. Goode Memorial Award, with the following citation: "For his many original achievements in the computer field, both in engineering and software, and for his contributions to the growth of professional society activities and to international cooperation among computer professionals."

 In 1972, Wilkes was awarded an honorary Doctor of Science by Newcastle University.

-In 1980, he retired from his professorships and post as the head of the Computer Laboratory and joined the central engineering staff of Digital Equipment Corporation in Maynard, Massachusetts, USA.
+In 1980, he retired from his professorships and post as the head of the Computer Laboratory and joined the central engineering staff of Digital Equipment Corporation in Maynard, Massachusetts, US.

 Wilkes was awarded the Faraday Medal by the Institution of Electrical Engineers in 1981.
 The Maurice Wilkes Award, awarded annually for an outstanding contribution to computer architecture made by a young computer scientist or engineer, is named after him.

 In 1986, he returned to England and became a member of Olivetti's Research Strategy Board.
 In 1987, he was awarded an Honorary Degree (Doctor of Science) by the University of Bath.
 In 1993 Wilkes was presented, by Cambridge University, with an honorary Doctor of Science degree.
 In 1994 he was inducted as a Fellow of the Association for Computing Machinery.
 He was awarded the Mountbatten Medal in 1997 and in 2000 presented the inaugural Pinkerton Lecture.
 He was knighted in the 2000 New Years Honours List.
 In 2001, he was inducted as a Fellow of the Computer History Museum "for his contributions to computer technology, including early machine design, microprogramming, and the Cambridge Ring network."
 In 2002, Wilkes moved back to the Computer Laboratory, University of Cambridge, as an emeritus professor.